ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: object
 * Specification: \[this document]

-The "links" hint contains links (in the sense of {{!RFC8288}}) whose context is the hinted target resource, which are stable for the lifetime of the hint.
+The "links" hint contains links (in the sense of {{WEB-LINKING}}) whose context is the hinted target resource, which are stable for the lifetime of the hint.

-Content MUST be an object, whose member names are link relations ({{!RFC8288}}) and values are objects that MUST have an "href" member whose value is a URI-reference ({{!RFC3986}}, using the original link as the base for resolution) for the link hint's target resource, and MAY itself contain link hints, serialised as the value for a "hints" member.
+Content MUST be an object, whose member names are link relations ({{WEB-LINKING}}) and values are objects that MUST have an "href" member whose value is a URI-reference ({{URI}}, using the original link as the base for resolution) for the link hint's target resource, and MAY itself contain link hints, serialised as the value for a "hints" member.

 For example: